EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 when the macro was expanded or not at all.
 This lint is an attempt to catch some of these problems when the macro is *defined*.

-This lint is "allow" by default because it may have false positives and other issues.
+This lint is “allow” by default because it may have false positives and other issues.
 See [issue #61053](https://github.com/rust-lang/rust/issues/61053) for more details.

 [missing-copy-implementations](#missing-copy-implementations)